mcampora/sm-cli/README.md

 ## Current limitations or required improvements
 - delete-project command returns immediately, the project deletion can take up to 5 minutes.
 You cannot use the uninvite-account or delete-domain commands until the project is deleted.
+- create-domain assumes that SageMaker provisioning and execution roles exist in the governance account.

 ## License